fandm-college/rcs.github.io/linux/02_file_manage.md

 ## Listing directory contents

 The command to see the contents of a directory is `ls`.
 By default it will list the contents of the directory you are currently in.
+It will show you both the files and directories.
 You can see the contents of other directories without navigating to them first if you add a path to a directory after `ls` .
-For example:
+Here are some examples:

 ```bash
 auser@mycomputer:~$ pwd